 Cartoonist Bob Zahn has a wry and relatable outlook on senior life.
 Zahn has released many books and greeting cards, and his panels appear in many popular magazines.
 He focuses on lighthearted senior memories, as well as silly word play in the context of senior experiences.

 Maxine by Hallmark

-Talk about poking fun - Maxine has reached the age where she pokes at everything!
-Created for Hallmark by cartoonist John Wagner, this crabby snip is one of Hallmark Cards' most popular characters.
-You'll find her wicked wit on cards, cups, notepads, and more.
-Her e-cards are fun to send, too.
-Click this link for her official fan site, complete with snarky comics guaranteed to make you giggle.
+Maxine, a feisty senior, has reached the age where she pokes fun of everything!
+Created for Hallmark by cartoonist John Wagner, this crabby lady is one of Hallmark Cards' most popular characters.
+You'll find her wicked wit on cards, cups, notepads, and e-cards.
+Her official fan site is complete with snarky comics guaranteed to make you giggle.

 Off the Mark

-P&M Caregivers have put together a large selection of different senior cartoons on a site called Over the Hill.
+P&M Caregivers have put together a large selection of different senior cartoons on a blog entitled Geezer Planet.
 A word of caution: this is definitely an adults-only site, with a variety of mild to raunchy jokes and pictures.
 One of their cartoons focuses on an older woman buying a scout from a vending machine, while another pokes fun at The Village People.

 The Back Pew

 If you have a fun story to tell about senior life, why not try cartooning?
 There are classes you can take at community colleges, or you can learn from online tutorials and books.
-For example, the How to Draw Cartoons Kindle book contains methods for all types of cartooning and it's offered for free.
+The How to Draw Cartoons Kindle book contains methods for all types of cartooning and it's offered for free.